sambrawner/hellotest/README.md

-checking my permissions for a basic porject on github.
+checking my permissions for a basic poorject on github.